tonivrbic/bridges-solver/README.md

 # Bridges (Hashiwokakero) solver

-This package allows you to solve the popular japanese puzzle **Hashiwokakero** also known as Bridges or Hashi.
+This package allows you to solve the popular japanese puzzle **Hashiwokakero** (also known as Bridges, and Hashi).

 ## Installation